ITV Spain - Getting Your Car's MOT In Spain

 What Documentation do I Need to Take With Me For An ITV Test In Spain?

-When you go to the I.T.V office to get the Inspection carried out, you need to take your vehicle registration certificate or your existing I.T.V card and the appropriate fee (they only except cash).
+When you go to the I.T.V testing station to get the Inspection carried out, you need to take your vehicle registration certificate document or your existing I.T.V card and the appropriate fee (they only except cash).
 The current rates can be found at http://www.veiasa.es/itv/tarifas

 The test should also be carried out ten to fourteen days prior to the registration date, which can be found on the green Inspeccion Tecnica Card.
 At the top of this card you will also find the 'vehicle type'.
 These are represented as Tourismo (car), Furgon (van) and one that people get confused by, which is 'Mixto Adapta' or 'Vehiculo Mixto Adaptable'( 7 seater cars, that in Spain are classed as vans).